 Shingles - Symptoms and Signs

-What were the symptoms and signs of your shingles?
+What were your shingles symptoms and signs?

 Shingles - Effective Treatments